What is the best database for PowerApps?

 5 Minute Vlog – Database for PowerApps

 Unsure which database is right for your PowerApp?
-Watch the vlog on this topic of “What’s the best Database for PowerApps” by clicking the image below.
+Watch the video below on this topic of “What’s the best Database for PowerApps”.

 Article by: Dougie Wood